Jurickson Profar Player Props: Rockies vs. Angels

 Angels Pitching Rankings

-- The 8.8 strikeouts per nine innings compiled by the Angels pitching staff ranks 11th in the league.
+- The 8.8 strikeouts per nine innings put together by the Angels pitching staff ranks 11th in the league.

-- The Angels' 4.16 team ERA ranks 15th among all league pitching staffs.
+- The Angels have a 4.19 team ERA that ranks 15th across all MLB pitching staffs.

-- The Angels rank 15th in baseball in home runs allowed (81 total, 1.1 per game).
+- The Angels rank 15th in baseball in home runs surrendered (83 total, 1.1 per game).

-- Sandoval makes the start for the Angels, his 14th of the season.
-He is 4-6 with a 4.08 ERA and 54 strikeouts through 70 2/3 innings pitched.
+- Canning (5-2) takes the mound for the Angels in his 12th start of the season.
+He's put together a 4.40 ERA in 59 1/3 innings pitched, with 55 strikeouts.

-- In his most recent appearance on Saturday, the lefty tossed seven scoreless innings against the Kansas City Royals while surrendering four hits.
+- The right-hander's most recent appearance came on Saturday against the Kansas City Royals, when he went six innings, surrendering two earned runs while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.